APPALACHIAN FIDDLE & BLUEGRASS ASSOCIATION

 “…where the music meets the mountains!”

 This mural, painted in 1978 by D.E.
 Johnson is the backdrop of our main stage.
-It is currently on exhibit at the Bluegrass Hall of Fame & Museum in Owensboro, Kentucky until June 2025.
+It is currently on exhibit at the Bluegrass Hall of Fame & Museum in Owensboro, Kentucky.
+We are so happy to share this piece of Bluegrass history with the world.

 Opportunities